elastic/kibana/src/plugins/data/public/public.api.md

 // @public (undocumented)
 export class IndexPattern implements IIndexPattern {
     // Warning: (ae-forgotten-export) The symbol "IIndexPatternsApiClient" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "FieldFormatMethods" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "FieldFormatsStartCommon" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "OnNotification" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "OnError" needs to be exported by the entry point index.d.ts constructor(id: string | undefined, getConfig: any, savedObjectsClient: SavedObjectsClientContract, apiClient: IIndexPatternsApiClient, patternCache: any, fieldFormats: FieldFormatMethods, onNotification: OnNotification, onError: OnError);
+    // Warning: (ae-forgotten-export) The symbol "OnError" needs to be exported by the entry point index.d.ts constructor(id: string | undefined, getConfig: any, savedObjectsClient: SavedObjectsClientContract, apiClient: IIndexPatternsApiClient, patternCache: any, fieldFormats: FieldFormatsStartCommon, onNotification: OnNotification, onError: OnError);
     // (undocumented)
     [key: string]: any;
     // (undocumented)